Raymond Alphonse Lucker: Ordination of women and birth control

 Lucker expressed his support of birth control and the ordination of women.
 On the particular issue of women's ordination, he once remarked, "Basically, the Church's argument against the ordination of women—which has been taught for at least 800 years—is that women are inferior.
 But we don't believe that women are inferior anymore.
 There is a lack of argumentation for the teaching.
 And the argumentation is weak."

 Clerical celibacy

-He also opposed clerical celibacy, supporting the ordination of married men to help alleviate the worldwide shortage of priests.
+Lucker also opposed clerical celibacy, supporting the ordination of married men to help alleviate the worldwide shortage of priests.